Etna, Pennsylvania

-Etna is a borough of Allegheny County, Pennsylvania, United States, located across the Allegheny River from Pittsburgh.
-In 2019, Etna was recognized as the first ever Ecodistrict.
+Etna is a borough in Allegheny County, Pennsylvania, United States, located across the Allegheny River from Pittsburgh.
+The population was 3,437 at the 2020 census.
+It is a suburb in the Pittsburgh metropolitan area.

-Etna was named after the volcano Mount Etna, an allusion to blast furnaces, steel mills, galvanized-pipe works, and other manufacturers located there.
-Historically it was a steel town with a blue collar community.
+Etna was named after the Sicilian volcano Mount Etna, an allusion to blast furnaces, steel mills, galvanized-pipe works, and other manufacturers located there.
+Historically, it was a steel town with a blue-collar community.
 The Isabella Furnace of Carnegie Steel was located in Etna, operating until 1953.

-In 1900, 5,384 people lived in Etna.
-In 1940, 7,223 lived there.
-The population was 3,437 at the 2020 census.
+In 2019, Etna was recognized as the first ever ecodistrict.

-Geography and topography
+Geography

-Etna is located at 40°30′1″N 79°56′56″W (40.500338, -79.948755).
+Etna is located at 40°30′1″N 79°56′56″W (40.500338, −79.948755).
 It is located off Route 28 from Pittsburgh and borders the Allegheny river and Pine Creek.

 According to the United States Census Bureau, the borough has a total area of 0.8 sqmi, all land.

 Surrounding communities

 Etna is almost entirely bordered by Shaler Township with its only other border being with the borough of Sharpsburg to the southeast.
-Nearby to the west is Millvale, Pennsylvania and Pittsburgh is immediately across the Allegheny River to the south.
+Nearby to the west is Millvale and Pittsburgh is immediately across the Allegheny River to the south.

-Etna's school district is the Shaler School District.